Implementing KMSAT in 4 Steps:

 - Quick Import: Useful for importing fewer than 100 users.

 - CSV Import: Useful for importing a larger quantity of users or including other data such as name, phone number, and more.

 If you're not using User Provisioning and would prefer to import your users using the Quick Import or CSV Import options, review the below recommendations:

 - Gather a list of all user email addresses you wish to import.
 We don't recommend importing “catch-all” email addresses or distribution lists that go to more than one recipient.
 (For example, “firstname.lastname@example.org”)

 - Identify any groups you may wish to create.
 Groups can be used for targeted phishing and training campaigns.

 - Decide if you'd like to import any other user information other than an email address.
-The fields you can import are as follows: First Name, Last Name, Phone Number, Mobile, Extension, Group, Location, Division, Manager Name, Manager Email, Job Title, Employee Number, Password, AD Managed, Date Format.
+The fields you can import are as follows: First Name, Last Name, Phone Number, Mobile Number, Extension, Group, Location, Division, Manager Name, Manager Email, Job Title, Employee Number, Password, Date Format.
 Many of these fields can be used to customize phishing templates and training notifications.

 - Placeholders (for use in phishing templates/training notifications)

 - How to get emails from Active Directory using PowerShell